ABC Ready-for-School Activities

 *Note - If you laminate the pictures, you can use a dry erase marker and re-use the sheets over and over.

 Have your children think of words that start with the same letter on the sheet.
 Help them write the word on the appropriate sheet.

 Print out pictures from clip art, or cut out pictures from magazines, laminate them and then have your children match the beginning sounds of the names of the pictures to the letters on the sheets.

 You can time your child to see how long it takes him and then have him do it again to see if he can beat his time.

 You can also divide your children into teams and give each group a certain amount of pictures.
 See which team can place all its pictures on the matching sheets first.

 This is a great game for children who do not like to sit still.

 Print out two of each sheet onto card stock (Heavy paper) and laminate them.
-Turn them upside down on the floor and play match game.
+Turn them upside down on the floor and play a match game.
 Children take turns turning over two cards to see if they match.
-If they match the child gets to keep the cards, and take another turn.
-If they don't match, the child turns them back over and the next child gets to try and find a match.
+If they match, the child keeps the cards and takes another turn.
+If they don't match, the child turns them back over, and the next child gets to try and find a match.